How Invoice Finance Works in the UK 2026

 It is not a loan.
 The funding is secured against your invoices (receivables), not your assets or personal guarantee.
 This makes it accessible to businesses that may not qualify for traditional bank lending, including startups and those with poor credit history.

-The UK invoice finance industry advanced £22.7 billion in 2025 across more than 40,000 businesses, making it the largest form of asset-based lending in the country.
+According to UK Finance, the UK invoice finance industry advanced £22.7 billion in 2025 across more than 40,000 businesses, making it the largest form of asset-based lending in the country.
+Research by the Federation of Small Businesses found that 50,000 UK businesses fail each year primarily due to cash flow problems - a key driver of demand for invoice-based funding.

 How the Process Works